Moray Group Leverages Lexis® Visualfiles™ to Accelerate Digital Innovation in the Traditional Legal Services Delivery Model

 A modern, technology-driven business operation

-Eventually, the Group will extend Visualfiles across its property and financial divisions too, establishing Visualfiles as the single, underpinning technology platform for legal workflow and process automation across the organisation.
-Plans are proceeding to integrate Visualfiles with other business-critical applications such as financial software, client systems, and web apps.
-Collectively, all this will enable the Group to offer self-service options to clients by allowing them to securely access the Visualfiles platform through their mobile phones and smart devices.
-Clients will be able to view the status of their cases and interact with their case handlers at key touch points, across the lifecycle of their cases.
+Eventually, the Group will extend Lexis Visualfiles across its property and financial divisions too, establishing Lexis Visualfiles as the single, underpinning technology platform for legal workflow and process automation across the organisation.
+Plans are proceeding to integrate Lexis Visualfiles with other business-critical applications such as financial software, client systems, and web apps.
+Collectively, all this will enable the Group to offer self-service options to clients by allowing them to securely access the Lexis Visualfiles platform through their mobile phones and smart devices.
+Clients will be able to view the status of their cases and interact with their case handlers at key touchpoints, across the lifecycle of their cases.